Mar 26, 2026

 The Solution: Tiling

-Flash Attention's premise is a masterclass in IO-awareness: what if we never write the N×NN \times N matrix to HBM at all?
+Flash Attention's core idea is deceptively simple: what if we never write the N×NN \times N matrix to HBM at all?

-If we can compute attention scores and multiply by VV entirely inside the fast SRAM, we bypass the memory wall completely.
-But SRAM is only 20 MB - we can't fit the full N×NN \times N matrix there either.
+If we can compute attention scores, apply softmax, and multiply by VV entirely inside the fast SRAM, we bypass all those round trips.
+The problem is that SRAM is only 20 MB.
+The full N×NN \times N matrix won't fit there either.

 1. Load a block of Queries into SRAM